Gender and women's empowerment

 As of 2021, PEP has supported 90+ projects in 40+ different countries that focus primarily on gender issues, including 36 projects in low-income or fragile countries.
 Current gender-focused activities include two multi-country initiatives, designed to assess the gender dimensions and implications of policies related to employment and climate change in Africa.

-PEP support includes training in cutting-edge methodologies for policy analysis and mentorship for policy outreach provided by international field experts.
-The policy analysis methodologies allow researchers to investigate issues, such as gender disparities and women’s financial exclusion, at the household, community, and national levels.
+The cutting-edge methodologies promoted through PEP's research research support program allow researchers to investigate a variety of issues , such as gender disparities and women’s financial exclusion (see common trends below), at the household, community, and national levels.
 PEP also provides training in gender analysis through its online course program.

 As PEP researchers consult with policy actors at every stage of the research process, the studies explore priority issues for their country.
 PEP’s combination of scientific and policy outreach support works to link new and reliable knowledge to policy action.
 See how PEP research contributes to informing policy in targeted countries.

-A number of common trends emerged from the findings of these projects, summarized in the following articles:
+Over the years, a number of common trends have emerged from the findings of these projects, summarized in the following articles:

 - Female entrepreneurship hindered more by social and cultural contraints than access to finance